vippsas/vipps-woocommerce/README.txt

 * Fixed: Fixed an issue where `initialCharge.description` was empty.
 It cannot be empty under any circumstances.

 = 1.12.1 =
-* Fixed: A bug in Klarna Checkout where it would attempt to use Vipps/MobilePay recurring payments instead of Vipps MobilePay Checkout when you're only purchasing one time payment products.
+* Fixed: A bug in Klarna Checkout where it would attempt to use Vipps/MobilePay recurring payments instead of "Pay with Vipps and MobilePay for WooCommerce" when you're only purchasing one time payment products.
 * Fixed: Descriptions of products you are not paying for right away is no longer included in initialCharge's description.
 * Fixed: Campaigns are now used correctly when a single product is purchased along with a synced subscription product.
 * Fixed: Campaigns are now used correctly when a single product is purchased along with a subscription product with a free trial.